The BEARR Trust: The Beginning

-Much energy went into working out which individuals and organisations might donate supplies and transport them to Russia by air or lorry, since there was limited funding available at this stage.
+Much energy went into working out which individuals and organisations might donate supplies and transport them to Russia by air or lorry, since funding at this stage was limited.
 Theresa recalls how one day two volunteers came back to BEARR’s London office with a taxi full of prosthetic limbs, which had been donated by the NHS.
-Another truck was filled with Lemsip.
-BEARR’s first annual report in 1992 reviews the medical and humanitarian supplies delivered to areas not reached by government aid programmes: wheelchairs and sewing equipment were sent to the Dmitrov Society of Disabled People, and medical supplies to Moscow, Tomsk, Dagestan, and Georgia.
+Another truck was filled to the brim with Lemsip.
+BEARR’s first annual report in 1992 reviews the medical and humanitarian supplies delivered to areas not reached by government aid programmes, including wheelchairs and sewing equipment which were sent to the Dmitrov Society of Disabled People, and medical supplies transported to Moscow, Tomsk, Dagestan, and Georgia.
 In 1994, supporters distributed camping equipment for disabled children, purchased with money raised at a chess tournament at the British Embassy, where none other than world chess champion Garry Kasparov and Nigel Short played against 30 participants who had paid for the chance to try their skills against the best.

-Megan Bick, now a BEARR trustee, carried out the first of BEARR’s emergency aid trips in 1992 with two drivers, men she had never met.
+Megan Bick, now a BEARR trustee, carried out the first of BEARR’s emergency aid trips in 1992 with two drivers; men she had never met.
 They drove their lorry from London, across Europe and all the way to Chelyabinsk: a large city surrounded by lakes on the eastern edge of the Urals.
 She describes their unpreparedness fondly:

 “Those were wild days.
-Somehow Rodric [Braithwaite] had got us all visas.
+Somehow Rodric had got us all visas.
 We didn’t have a map, and we didn’t have a back-up plan for what to do if we were forced to re-route.
 Our lorry had been donated and didn’t lock.
 It was full to the brim with aid supplies, so I stayed in it every night, sleeping on the seat with a crowbar next to me, while the main driver and his friend got some sleep indoors”.

-Once they crossed into the former Soviet Union in Brest, Belarus, they were provided with a police escort.
-Theresa Tollemache admits that they did not fully appreciate the price that the goods being delivered would command on the black market at the time, nor the resulting risk for Megan: organised crime in the region was soaring, and drugs and pharmaceuticals were some of the more valuable commodities.
+Once they had crossed into the former Soviet Union in Brest, Belarus, they were provided with a police escort.
+Theresa admits that they did not fully appreciate the price that the goods being delivered would command on the black market at the time, nor the resulting risk for Megan: organised crime in the region was soaring, and drugs and pharmaceuticals were some of the more valuable commodities.
 Not only was delivering goods dangerous, but “some of the things being delivered were going straight out the back door”.
-Indeed, BEARR was not entirely sheltered from rising levels of corruption and gang violence in this transitional period.
-Megan recalls that, when she set up the BEARR office in a basement in Moscow in 1994, she noticed a horrible smell that she assumed to be a dead rat.
-It turned out to be the body of someone shot and hidden under the stairs.

-A hurdle BEARR’s founding members faced was frequent scepticism as to the organisation’s intentions in a region where the concept of civil society was novel, and where the hardship people had endured meant that you could only really afford to help your immediate circle of friends and family:
+Supporting a burgeoning network of health and welfare NGOs in the region was not all plain sailing.
+BEARR’s founding members faced persistent scepticism as to the organisation’s intentions in a region where the concept of civil society was novel, and where the hardship citizens had endured meant that you could only really afford to help your immediate circle of friends and family.
+“Society had been so atomised that the idea that people could get together and solve a problem was very strange,” Megan recalls.
+Dr Harald Lipman describes the similar mistrust he faced when setting up Tushinskaya Trust:

-In the Trust’s first annual report in 1992, its declared objectives include providing “help and advice to voluntary organisations concerned with [the health and welfare sector]” and promoting “the development of these organisations by means of exchange visits, training programmes and seminars”.
-BEARR’s annual conferences in London, which began in 1992, were one means of exchanging expertise between the two regions.
-The conferences were widely attended.
-In BEARR’s 1995 annual report, Norman Wooding noted that, “amongst those present were the Belarus Ambassador, the Mayor of Perm, and a delegation of senior doctors from St Petersburg”.
-BEARR also arranged for well-established UK healthcare organisations to share their know-how and to provide training at events across the region.
-For instance, they organised a conference with Scope UK in Chelyabinsk to advise organisations across Russia working with children with cerebral palsy.
+BEARR also arranged for well-established UK healthcare organisations to share their know-how and to provide training at events across the region, including holding a conference with Scope UK in Chelyabinsk to advise organisations across Russia working with children with cerebral palsy.
 Growing this network included the development of twin town links, such as the Oxford-Perm link, which former trustee Deborah Manley, who sadly passed away last year, helped to establish, and which continues to this day.